paul-nechifor/lemon-cake/readme.md

 - Get rid of the entrap bullshit.

-- Implement map in terms of `each`.

 - Call functions in comp in reverse order (last first).

-- I've used `>` for code instead of indentation or triple tick.
-Use triple tick.

 - Disassemble `lc` and see how many instructions are encodable by `lc`.